espressif/esp-thread-br/docs/en/codelab/service_discovery.rst

     Done

-The service can be resolved on the Thread CLI device by excuting this command:
+The service can be resolved on the Thread CLI device by executing this command:

 .. code-block::